 Email marketing is an incredibly powerful tool that retail marketers should include in their digital marketing strategy.
 In addition to its cost-effectiveness, the strategy also offers a range of benefits, including

 Retailers can boost their sales through email marketing by sending targeted emails to their customers.

 Since you’ll have segmented your email list based on your customer’s interests and preferences, you can promote the most relevant products and special offers to your customers.
 This increases the likelihood of your customers purchasing from you.

-Email marketing is also an effective tool for targeted product recommendations, upselling, and cross-selling based on customers’ purchasing and browsing history.
-Relevant recommendations will encourage the email recipients to make purchases.
+Email marketing is also an effective tool for targeted product recommendations, upselling, and cross-selling based on customers’ buying and browsing history.
+Relevant recommendations will encourage the email recipients to buy.

-Picture this scenario: a customer recently purchased a new laptop from your electronics store.
+Picture this: a customer recently purchased a new laptop from your electronics store.
 You could email them accessories recommendations such as laptop bags or a wireless mouse to increase their chances of buying from you again.

 Here’s a great example of a product recommendation email:

 Besides boosting new sales, you can use email marketing to regain lost sales through cart abandonment and re-engagement emails.
 By reminding customers of their interest in a product through these emails, you encourage customers to complete their purchases.

 2. Customer Engagement

 Another significant email marketing benefit for retailers is its ability to engage customers and keep your business top-of-mind.